The Red List of Trains in Japan

 History

 The E127 series is a type of commuter train for rural lines, with each unit forming two coaches.
 13 units of the series (variant 0) was initially introduced to Niigata area, to replace old trains (165 series, built in 1963-70) and ease congestion.
 It can also be operated without a conductor.
-When Hokuriku Shinkansen (high-speed rail) was extended in 2015 and part of Shin-etsu Main Line was taken over by Echigo Tokimeki Railway, JR East resold ten units of the E127-0 series to the Railway.
-Two units remained in Niigata until 2022 and used mostly on Yahiko Line.
+When the Hokuriku Shinkansen (high-speed rail) was extended and part of the Shin-etsu Main Line was taken over by Echigo Tokimeki Railway in 2015, JR East resold ten units of the E127-0 series to the Railway.
+Two units remained in Niigata until 2022 and were used mostly on the Yahiko Line.

 In addition, 12 units were introduced to southern Nagano Prefecture (variant 100).
 The E127-100 series trains have been serving the area since 1998 and contributed to efficient services with energy-saving traction and driver-only operation.

-In 2023, two units of the variant 0 were reallocated to Nambu Line (branch line) near Tokyo, replacing 205 series.
-However, both units have mostly been inactive since 2024 due to "unreliability" that JR East refuses to explain in detail.
+In 2023, two units of the variant 0 were reallocated to the Nambu Line (branch line) near Tokyo, replacing 205 series.

 Current Operations & Future Prospects

 JR East owns both variants.
-Two E127-0 units are allocated to Nambu Line between Shitte and Hamakawasaki (Hamakawasaki branch line).
-Twelve E127-100 units are used on Chuo Main Line (Kobuchizawa - Shiojiri, Shiojiri - Okaya via Tatsuno), Oito Line (from Minami-Otari to the south), Shinonoi and Shin-etsu Main Lines (Matsumoto - Nagano).
+Two E127-0 units are allocated to the Nambu Line between Shitte and Hamakawasaki (Hamakawasaki branch line).
+Twelve E127-100 units are used on the Chuo Main Line (Kobuchizawa - Shiojiri, Shiojiri - Okaya via Tatsuno), the Oito Line (from Minami-Otari to the south), the Shinonoi and Shin-etsu Main Lines (Matsumoto - Nagano).

 Photos

-E127-0 series was initially used in Niigata area.
+E127-0 series was initially used in the Niigata area.

-The E127 series on Oito Line (Nagano Prefecture).
+The E127 series on the Oito Line (Nagano Prefecture).

 ←The List of JR Trains